 Regulators are looking for an enterprise-wide vendor management program that takes into account all types of vendors, Razook said.
 They stressed the point during a conference panel she recently moderated with representatives from the FDIC and the Office of the Comptroller of the Currency (OCC).
 "Most banks still concentrate on their IT vendors and it's got to change," she said.

 David Schneier, a compliance consultant who works with financial institutions, said an example of unchecked risks with non-IT vendors occurred while he did some late-night risk assessment work for a credit union last year.
-Sitting in the executive office suite, he heard a sound and peered out the
+Sitting in the executive office suite, he heard a sound and peered out the door.
+To his surprise, a preschooler, followed by his father, was ambling to the restroom.

 The next morning, he asked the credit union's CEO about it, who in turn asked the facilities manager.
 It turned out that the man was the husband of a woman working for the cleaning vendor, and that he and his son regularly brought her dinner to the office.
 "Think about the scenario: A completely unknown entity, the husband, within a secured area and no one from the credit union had any idea about it," Schneier said.